2023 Solar Incentives Guide for Highland Park, MI - Tax Credits & Rebates

 EcoWatch's Highland Park, MI Solar Incentives FAQs

-It's best to speak with your local Highland Park solar installer for a better understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those offered by the government of Michigan, may have additional requirements.
+It's best to speak with your local Highland Park solar installer to get an understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those given by the state of Michigan, might have other requirements.

-Yes, you can receive both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are receiving, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to verify that you are claiming the correct incentives and that you're getting the most money you can.
+Yes, you can receive both tax credits and rebates towards the cost of solar panels.
+Depending on precisely which incentives you are claiming, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and that you're getting the most money you can.

 Can I use a combination of solar and another type of renewable energy to power my home?

-Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-Make sure that you discuss the details of your plan with your local Highland Park solar installation expert, to get an understanding of what will be needed and what types of incentives you will or won't qualify for.
+Yes, you can use multiple types of renewable energy to power your home, such as a combination of wind and solar.
+You can also use both renewable energy sources and a backup source of non-renewable energy.
+You should discuss your plan with your local Highland Park solar installation expert, to get an understanding of what will be needed and what kinds of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.